PSkinnerTech/rin-v0-extended/README.md

 - `listen`: Listen for voice commands and respond with text and speech
 - `remember`: View past conversations with Rin
 - `speak`: Convert text to speech using Google's TTS API
+- Local handling of time/date queries without using LLM

 ## Prerequisites

 - Python 3.9+
+- FFmpeg (required for Whisper STT)
 - Google Cloud Project with Text-to-Speech API enabled
 - OpenAI API Key